dotlang/language/Enhancements.md

 either template-enable your class with S and T, or use some common interface.
 `int [MyClass this].compare(Stack<T> a, Stack<S> b) {...}`

-? - what about exposing an interface? it's meaningless unless we want to explicitly indicate that we are conforming to that interface.
+Y - what about exposing an interface? it's meaningless unless we want to explicitly indicate that we are conforming to that interface.
 UNLESS interface has some fields. but again, expose just exposes public methods. so it's meaningless.

-? - if we define a private method on MyClass, can it be accessed from another file's method which is based on MC? what is the scope of private? is it shared between all functions receiving MC? or current source code file?
+N - if we define a private method on MyClass, can it be accessed from another file's method which is based on MC? what is the scope of private? is it shared between all functions receiving MC? or current source code file?

-? - pre-req for MCSF: how can we bind a method to a class? suppose we have a class name and want to bind a method to it.
+N - pre-req for MCSF: how can we bind a method to a class? suppose we have a class name and want to bind a method to it.
 `struct A {int x;}`
 `int A.f() { return 5;}`  //this is implicit not explicit